The Leap of Faith

 For some, it is a personal experience, for others, a powerful testimony given by someone else, and for some like Apostle Lawrence Khong, both.
 In my interview with Lawrence, I learnt that there were two very fundamental turning points in his life and at each point, God presented Lawrence with both a direction and a choice – to take a leap of faith into the unknown, or continue in his comfort zone.

 The first major turning point in young Lawrence’s life happened during his first year in University.
 Despite already coming to know the Lord at the age of 13, Lawrence had backslid during his army days.
 Lawrence recalls his thoughts, “I had decided I wasn’t the Christian type and that I couldn’t fit into the mould”.
 Despite this, Lawrence found himself at a church camp at Port Dickson.
 However, he treated it like a vacation and ignored many of the camp rules and activities.

-On the third day of the camp, a ten-year-old boy had a misadventure and drowned.
+On the third day of the camp, a 10 year old boy had a misadventure and drowned.
 The tragedy made Lawrence reflect deeply on life and on himself – “I saw the wickedness of my own heart.
-I saw that we were dangerously wicked but think we are too smart to avoid the consequences.”
+I saw that we are dangerously wicked but think we are too smart to avoid the consequences.”
 He was, at the same time, profoundly struck by the response of the camp leaders who gathered everyone to pray.